 5.11 Failure by the Operator to comply with clause 5 of this Schedule 225 will be deemed to be a material breach of the Agreement for the purposes of sub-clauses 27.2, 27.3 and 27.4 of the main conditions of this Agreement.

+5.12 The Operator will make reasonable endeavours to ensure that its end users are aware of the emergency call functionality provided.

 6. Charging